ventsip/ph/README.md

 Top priority items are:

-+ the project ot use go modules
 + improve web UI
++ add API/UI to add to the daily time limit